Domenico Della-Maria: Alexandre Duval and The Prisoner

 Della Maria, resided in Italy for about ten years, during the latter part of which period he wrote light works for numerous secondary Italian theatres.
 He produced six operas, three of which were fairly successful, and one of the remainder, Il maestro di capella, exceedingly so; its popularity brought fame to its author.
-In 1796, Della Maria returned to Marseilles, and later that year in Paris.
+In 1796, Della Maria returned to Marseille, and later that year in Paris.
 He was absolutely unknown, but in a very short time his reputation was such that he found himself the guest and friend of the most renowned in literary and musical circles.
-The poet, Alexander Duval (1767-1842), wrote a complimentary article in the Decade Philosophique, concerning the young artist, and a few years later the two were most intimately associated.
+The poet, Alexander Duval (1767–1842), wrote a complimentary article in the Decade Philosophique, concerning the young artist, and a few years later the two were most intimately associated.
 Duval mentions that one of his personal friends, to whom Della Maria had been introduced, requested him to write some poem for the musician.
 Duval acting upon the earnest suggestion of his friend, made an appointment with Della Maria.
 This interview proved to be the commencement of a productive friendship; in Duval's words, Della Maria's classical, soulful countenance and his natural and original demeanor inspired a confidence in the poet that was found to be entirely justified.
 Duval had just completed Le prisonnier (The Prisoner), which had been commissioned for the Theatre Français; however, the desire to gratify the request of Della Maria convinced him to write an opera.
 After a few alterations and additions, Duval transformed the work to a lyric comedy.
 Within eight days after receiving the libretto, Della Maria composed the music.
 The artists of the opera were so enthusiastic about the work during its rehearsals that its success was assured.
 It was performed on 29 January 1798 and the opera was published by Breitkopf & Härtel, Leipzig.
 It established the name of Della Maria throughout France as an operatic composer of repute, for he immediately brought out six other operas, his works being now great favourites with Parisians.

 The brilliant success of The Prisoner, was due to two primary causes, the first of which was the melodiousness and simplicity of the vocal parts, under a duly subservient and subdued skilful orchestration, while the second factor was his most fortunate choice of artists responsible for the principal characters.
 The actresses, Mile.
 St. Aubin, and Mile.
 Dugazon, found in the opera, parts analogous to their natural dispositions, and their names were popularized throughout France by their interpretations.